 MediaSmarts conducted focus groups with youth ages 11 to 17 and their parents to better understand what is working for young people online and what needs to be changed or improved so that young people get the most out of their online experiences and their interactions with digital technology – both at home and in the classroom.

 Through these conversations we discovered that youth are deeply aware of the pitfalls and benefits of digital technology.
 While personal tech devices and the internet help young people connect with friends and do their schoolwork, they also encounter various external factors (such as surveillance and control) that interfere with efforts to be more creative and engaged in the online world.
-This research calls attention to how we might help youth across Canada be more resilient online – with more balance, trust, and support – and forms the foundation for Phase IV of our Young Canadians in a Wireless World survey to take place in late 2020.
+This research calls attention to how we might help youth across Canada be more resilient online – with more balance, trust, and support – and forms the foundation for Phase IV of our Young Canadians in a Wireless World survey to take place in 2021.

 Read the full report here.